Xilinx/brevitas/src/brevitas_examples/imagenet_classification/ptq/README.md

   --graph-eq-iterations GRAPH_EQ_ITERATIONS
                         Numbers of iterations for graph equalization (default: 20) --act-quant-percentile ACT_QUANT_PERCENTILE
-                        Percentile to use for stats of activation quantization (default: 99.999) --export-path-onnx-qcdq EXPORT_PATH_ONNX_QCDQ
-                        If specified, path where to export the model in onnx qcdq format --export-path-torch-qcdq EXPORT_PATH_TORCH_QCDQ
-                        If specified, path where to export the model in torch qcdq format (default: none) --scaling-per-output-channel
+                        Percentile to use for stats of activation quantization (default: 99.999) --export-onnx-qcdq    If true, export the model in onnx qcdq format --export-torch-qcdq   If true, export the model in torch qcdq format --scaling-per-output-channel
                         Enable Weight scaling per output channel (default: enabled) --no-scaling-per-output-channel